 THANK YOU to all the nonprofits who engaged with our #NonprofitsYesYouCan campaign and others like it.
-It’s one week past Election Day and the final votes are still being counted in several key elections across the US.
 It’s proof that every single vote matters.
-We also learned that efforts to get people to the polls made a real difference . . . more than 47% of the voting-eligible population cast a ballot in the 2018 midterm elections; that’s the highest midterm turnout since 1966!
+We also learned that efforts to get people to the polls made a real difference . . . more than 66.7% of Americans of the voting-eligible population cast a ballot in the 2020 general elections, and in Wisconsin, it was even higher at 75.8%!

 Across the country, people were clearly more interested and more enthusiastic about this election than for most midterms.
 In Florida, voters approved a constitutional amendment automatically restoring the right to vote to 1.4 million individuals with past felony convictions.
 Three states — Idaho, Nebraska, and Utah — voted to pass Medicaid expansion, which means 300,000 more low-income Americans will receive coverage.
 And, in Arkansas and Missouri, people voted to increase the minimum wage which will give raises to a combined total of 900,000 workers in the two states.

-This is what happens when people carry out on their plan to vote.
-For some people it meant taking time from work and for others it meant braving bad weather to get to the polls.
+This is what happens when people carry out their plan to vote.
+For some people, it meant taking time from work and for others, it meant braving bad weather to get to the polls.
 But they did it!
-Now, we don’t want you think your job is done.
+Now, we don’t want you to think your job is done.
 It’s not.
 This is just the beginning.
-Let’s keep the nonprofit momentum going into 2019 and 2020!
+Let’s keep the nonprofit momentum going into 2021 and 2022!

 Get Out The Vote Resources